 - That the variance is desirable for the appropriate development and use of the lands.

 Each minor variance is considered on a site-by-site basis, and every application is unique.
 The process for a simple minor variance application typically take two to three months.
 This process includes a 20-day appeal period, which begins after the decision of Committee has been made.
-Like other Planning Act applications, minor variance decisions can be appealed to the Ontario Municipal Board.
+Like other Planning Act applications, minor variance decisions can be appealed to the Ontario Land Tribunal.